unfoldedcircle/integration-node-library/README.md

 ## Usage

-The [examples](examples) directory contains some minimal examples on how to get started using the Node.js API wrapper.
+The [examples](examples) directory contains some minimal examples in JavaScript on how to get started using the Node.js API wrapper.

 See [integration-ts-example](https://github.com/unfoldedcircle/integration-ts-example) for a simple integration driver project using TypeScript.
 This project can be used as a template for writing an integration driver.

+We highly recommend using TypeScript for any new project using this package!
+We might even move the runtime on the Remote to [Deno v2](https://deno.com/).
+Stay tuned :-)

 ### Environment Variables